cannam/repoint/README.md

 for it changes.
 An unpinned library floats on a branch and is potentially updated every time `vext update` is run.

-Vext also creates a file called `vext-lock.json`, each time you update, which stores the versions actually used in the current project directory.
+Vext also creates a file called `vext-lock.json` each time you update a project, which stores the versions actually used in the current project directory.
 This is referred to by the command `vext install`, which installs exactly those versions.
 You can check this file into your version control system if you want to enable other users to get exactly the same revisions by running `vext install` themselves.

 ### Adding new service providers

-You can cause a library to be checked out from any version control system URL simply by specifying a `url` property for that library (in addition to `vcs` to say which version control system to use) instead of a `service` and its associated properties.
+You can cause a library to be checked out from any URL, even one that is not from a known hosting service, simply by specifying a `url` property for that library.

-However, if you want to refer to a service repeatedly that is not one of those hardcoded in the Vext program, you can add a `services` property to the top-level object in `vext-project.json`.
+Alternatively, if you want to refer to a service repeatedly that is not one of those hardcoded in the Vext program, you can add a `services` property to the top-level object in `vext-project.json`.
 For example:

 ```
 {